hi-malay/datePicker/README.md

 2. Select any one user from list
 3. From User it'll display activity records
     - Month -Date- year-  time ranges: start time - end time
-4. Now you can select a caleder date to check weather the user is present or not
+4. Now you can select a calender date to check weather the user is present or not